Krishnak101/Concordia/README.md

 # Concordia
-Projects that were accomplished as a part of my Master's in Information Systems Security at Concordia University
+Projects that were accomplished as a part of my Master's in Information Systems Security at Concordia University, Montreal